Gaspar Roomer

-Gaspar Roomer (Antwerp, between 1596 and 1606 - Naples, 3 April 1674) was a prominent Flemish merchant, banker, art patron and art collector who was active in Naples in the 17th century.
+Gaspar Roomer (between 1596 and 1606 – 3 April 1674) was a Flemish merchant, banker, art patron and art collector who was active in Naples in the 17th century.
+He played an important role in the support and promotion of Flemish artists who visited and worked in Naples.

 Biography

 Born in Antwerp, he lived for at least four decades in Naples, probably starting from 1626 and definitely from the 1630s.
 He became very wealthy from his trading activities, mainly with the Flemish and Dutch provinces and from banking, including as a financier to Philip IV, King of Spain.

 He owned a sumptuous villa called 'Villa Bisignano' (also referred to now as 'Villa Roomer') in the Barra neighborhood of Naples.
 The balustrades in the villa, perhaps at his suggestion, are decorated with carvings of warriors and hunchbacks, based on northern European prints.
-The contemporary historian Giulio Cesare Capaccio also recorded ‘marvellous ornaments that came all the way from China’.
+The contemporary historian Giulio Cesare Capaccio also recorded "marvellous ornaments that came all the way from China".
 Roomer owned chinoiserie furniture and may have played a role in popularizing this style in Naples.
 He was active in the trade of paintings between Southern and Northern Italy through such agents as the Flemish artists and traders Cornelis de Wael and Abraham Brueghel, who were resident in Genoa and Rome.